K2MUSE: A human lower-limb multimodal walking dataset spanning task and acquisition variability for rehabilitation robotics: Methods

 \subsubsection{Motion capture processing.}

 After data acquisition, motion capture data were processed via Vicon Nexus software (version 2.10, Vicon, Oxford, UK).
-Retro-reflective markers were labeled and their 3D coordinates were reconstructed.
+Retro-reflective markers were labeled, and their 3D coordinates were reconstructed.
 This process allowed the assignment of specified marker names, as illustrated in Figure~\ref{fig:MarkerSet}.
-Trajectory gaps caused by visual occlusion were manually filled using spline fill, pattern fill, rigid body fill, or kinematic fill, depending on the gap length and marker position.
-The maximum gap length of the spline fill was limited to 20 consecutive frames, and unlabeled marker trajectories were deleted.
-Further processing was conducted by running the Plug-in Gait Dynamic pipeline in Vicon Nexus.
+Trajectory gaps caused by visual occlusions were filled using the recommended gap-filling workflow in the Vicon Nexus software.
+Spline fill was applied only to short gaps, with a maximum length of 20 consecutive frames.
+Longer gaps were not repaired using spline interpolation.
+Instead, rigid-body fill was preferred on the basis of the remaining markers for the same segment, and pattern fill or kinematic fill operations were applied when appropriate.
+Unlabeled marker trajectories were removed.
+Kinematic and kinetic variables were then computed by running the Plug-in Gait Dynamic pipeline in Vicon Nexus.
 The marker trajectories were filtered via a $\text{4}^\text{th}$, zero-lag Butterworth low-pass filter with a cutoff frequency of 6 Hz and a Woltring filter with the MSE mode and a smoothing parameter of 20.
 The force plate data were filtered via the same Butterworth low-pass filter applied to the marker trajectories.
-Gait cycle events, including heel strike (HS) and toe-off (TO), were identified for both sides via vertical ground reaction forces (threshold: 20 N) from the force plates and trajectories of the foot markers.
-The dynamic Plug-in Gait Model subsequently calculated joint kinematics and kinetics by integrating motion capture data with subject-specific anthropometric characteristics.
-Finally, the processed data were exported as `*.c3d' files, containing joint angles, joint forces, joint moments, joint power, and gait events.
-Detailed information on motion capture processing is available at the Vicon Nexus User Guide and the Plug-in Gait Reference Guide.
+Gait cycle events, including heel strike (HS) and toe-off (TO) events, on both sides of the body were identified on the basis of vertical ground reaction forces (threshold: 20 N) collected by the force plates and the trajectories of the foot markers.
+The dynamic Plug-in Gait model was subsequently used to calculate the joint kinematics and kinetics by integrating the motion capture data with participant-specific anthropometric characteristics.
+Finally, the processed data were exported as `*.c3d' files, which included joint angles, joint forces, joint moments, joint power, and gait events.
+Detailed information on the processing of the motion capture data is available in the Vicon Nexus User Guide and the Plug-in Gait Reference Guide.